Richard A. Baker (businessman): Philanthropy

 In 2013, under Baker's leadership, the Hudson's Bay Company announced that it had directed $200,000 to the American Red Cross and Canadian Red Cross in support of Typhoon Haiyan relief efforts in the Philippines.
 Following the Western Africa Ebola Outbreak in 2014, the Hudson's Bay Company Foundation again partnered with the Canadian Red Cross to match $50,000 in donations to support emergency response operations in affected countries and combat the spread of the virus.
 In 2021, the Foundation announced the launch of the Hudson's Bay Charter for Change initiative to accelerate racial equity in Canada with a $30 million gift spread over 10 years.
 In 2022, Baker announced the donation of an historic building in downtown Winnipeg by HBC to the First Nations people.

-Baker also serves as President of the Saks Fifth Avenue Foundation.
+Baker also is President of the Saks Fifth Avenue Foundation.
 As of October 2022, the Foundation announced that it had donated over $5.8 million to various US mental health initiatives.